aftabmd/face-recognition-iam-ios-sdk/README.md

 ### Introduction
-HyperSecure is an iOS Framework of HyperVerge's Deep Learning powered Face Recognition System.
-This documentation explains how to use the framework to build your own app with Face Recognition.
+HyperSecure is an iOS Framework of HyperVerge's Face Recognition based Identity and Access Management (IAM) System.
+This documentation explains how to use the framework to build your own app.
 <br></br>

 ![](https://media.giphy.com/media/P7hZDbHqQAKxG/giphy.gif)
 <br>

 #### Overview
-In the context of HyperVerge's face recognition system, there are 3 entities: User, Group and Organization.
+In the context of HyperVerge's face recognition based IAM system, there are 3 entities: User, Group and Organization.
 Users are the people enrolled for Face Recognition having registered with their face image.
 A Group can represent a team or site or location or building or any other collection of people.
 An Organization can thus have multiple Groups and each Group can have multiple Users.

 A high-level overview of the Face Recognition workflow is as follows: